-Under the used-and-useful test, if regulators disallowed a particular asset as not used and useful, then the utility could not recover, through its rates, the capital invested in that asset.
-Nor could the utility earn, through its rates, any return on that invested capital.
-Thus, regulatory disallowance of a particular asset may be said to deny the utility a return of, and on, its investment in that asset.
-The used-and-useful test is the legal standard by which many regulators make this determination to permit or disallow a utility's recovery of, and on, its invested capital.
+Under the used-and-useful test, if the regulator disallows a particular asset as not used and useful, the utility cannot recover, through its rates, a return of the capital invested in that asset.
+Nor can the utility earn, through its rates, any return on that invested capital.
+Thus, regulatory disallowance of the cost of a particular asset from the rate base may be said to deny the utility a return of, and a return on, its investment in that asset.
+The used-and-useful test is the legal standard by which many regulators make this determination to permit or disallow a utility's recovery of, and on, individual components of its invested capital.